shamin/redis-realtime/README.md

 # Redis Realtime
 Build realtime services on top of redis

+A live demo of redis realtime is available [here](https://redis-realtime-demo.herokuapp.com/)

 ## What is Redis Realtime?
 For now redis-realtime is a set of packages for react and node js that can be used to build scalable realtime services on top of redis.